 No person driving or in charge of a motor vehicle shall permit it to stand unattended without first locking the vehicle if the engine is running, effectively setting the parking brake and, when standing upon any grade, turning the front wheels to the curb or side of the highway.
 The provisions of this section do not apply to motor vehicles on private property.

-In the statement of purpose for this bill, the House specifically said the goal of this bill was to allow drivers to warm up the interior of their vehicle in cold weather.
-It was signed into law by Governor Otter on March 20, 2017.
+When the amendment was originally introduced in the House, lawmakers were clear in explaining that the change was to specifically allow drivers to warn up the interior of their vehicle in cold weather.
+It was signed into law on March 20, 2017.

-Now, keep in mind some municipalities have their own rules when it comes to idling vehicles.
+Now keep in mind, that municipalities do have the option to make their own rules when it comes to idling vehicles.
 In Ketchum, it's illegal in most cases to leave your vehicle running and idle for more than three minutes.
 You may do so if it's essential to clear your windshield of frost, but not if it's simply warming up the car for the comfort of you and your passengers.